thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 This RFC does not:

 - redesign or normalize the legacy mail schema or queue behavior
-- move account settings or profile runtime storage into the global database
+- move account settings or profile runtime storage into the global database.
+Account settings remain in their existing storage after their keys are migrated to the new account namespace
 - introduce profiles or synchronization
 - define portable-data or backup formats.
 RFC 0008 owns that work.
-- select or migrate UUID identifier formats.
-RFC 0009 owns that work
+- define UUID identifier policy.
+RFC 0009 owns the policy and specifies the account ID replacement executed here
 - add remote synchronization, telemetry, or remote migration reporting
 - add iOS or Web persistence support